tytydraco/yessleep/out/my_dreams_predict_minor_things_in_the_future_today_it_wasnt_the_usual.md

 if anyone has ideas what to do to stop all these predictions, please tell me because even when i write it, my dreams are coming true, leading to more deaths as i feel something staring at me, i caught a glance of it, it was a nearly invisible creature with empty spaces for eyes(you know, like when there is a object with a hole and a shadow is cast through it). it seemed to have a gri. as it left my view, making sure i saw it.

-of anyone has similar things(predictions of the future) happening, please tell me if you ever prevented those prophecies, and if yes. please share your methods.
+if anyone has similar things(predictions of the future) happening, please tell me if you ever prevented those prophecies, and if yes. please share your methods.